 Don’t forget, we have a range of health and wellbeing services to support you during these challenging times.
 From talking to a physiotherapist by phone to checking your medication with a pharmacist, it’s all at your fingertips for you to use.

-NHS cash benefit payment increased by £100 per night from 1 April 2020 for 12 months.
-If you have any NHS inpatient treatment or NHS cancer radiotherapy or chemotherapy that we would have covered if you had had it privately, you can claim this benefit.
+We’ve increased the NHS cash benefit payment by £100 per night until 31st March 2021.
+If you have any NHS in-patient treatment or NHS cancer radiotherapy or chemotherapy that we would have covered if you had had it privately, you can claim this benefit.

-The overall NHS cash benefit limit, of a maximum of £2000 a year, has not increased; just the amount per night or per treatment.
-This applies to all individual and SME plans including those that which didn’t previously have the benefit.
+The overall NHS cash benefit limits have not increased; just the amount per night or per treatment.
+This applies to all individual and SME plans including those that didn’t previously have the benefit.
 You can also claim if you’re hospitalised for COVID-19-related conditions.

 Whether you’re planning a controlled return to the workplace or adjusting to new, remote ways of working, we’re here to help you meet the health and wellbeing needs of your teams.

 We’ve created a risk assessment toolkit to help you put measures in place for a safe and successful return to work.
 For up to date information and guidance on working safely during coronavirus pandemic, please continue to follow the advice from Department for Business, Energy & Industrial Strategy and Public Health England.

 The government has set out guidance for bringing employees safely back into the workplace.
 One such consideration is deciding whether to test your employees before they return to work.
 Our support guide outlines our latest thoughts as we continue to monitor the situation carefully.